syncfusion-content/wpf-docs/wpf/PDF/TextElement.md

 <tr>
 <td>
 PdfOrderedMarker (PdfNumberStyle style, string delimiter, string finalizer, PdfFont font):</td><td>
 Creates marker with the number style, font, finalizer, delimiter, and the specified symbol located between numbers.
-It is used when the MarkerHierarchy property of the PdfOrderedList class is set {{{ ''_True_'' | markdownify }}}.
+It is used when the MarkerHierarchy property of the PdfOrderedList class is set {{ '_True_' | markdownify }}.
 Default value for delimiter is '.'.</td></tr>
 </table>